wilfred11/chunking/readme.md

 - the input length of the SentenceTransformer is actuall too small to capture some of the longer summaaries.
 - there are PDFs containing tables, these should be extracted separately and saved like the chunks.
+- the response of the llm to the question is not yet completely implemented
+- also the llm should decide whether the answer is to be considered to be the correct answer to the question

 https://medium.com/@saschametzger/what-are-tokens-vectors-and-embeddings-how-do-you-create-them-e2a3e698e037
 https://medium.com/axinc-ai/sentencetransformer-text-embeddings-model-4a7bac6c2cbf